al6x/nim/mono/readme.md

 - `nim r --experimental:overloadable_enums --threads:off mono/test.nim test` for tests.
 - `nim r --experimental:overloadable_enums --threads:off mono/examples/twitter.nim` for example.

 Transport Layer is replaceable, currently simple HTTP server used.
-It could be changed to different protocols, like WebSockets, with specific auth, load balancing and session management etc.
+It could be changed to different protocols, like WebSockets, with specific auth, and session management strategies, etc.

 I use simple HTTP server and not WebSocket, because I want to avoid dependencies and keep the code size small, to have fast Nim compilation.